-Edith Lee-Payne is an activist with over four decades of experience.
-Lee-Payne’s 12th birthday coincided with the 1963 March on Washington led by Reverend Dr. Martin Luther King Jr., and it forever cemented her place in history.
-A photo taken of her at the March has made its way into history books and museums, but Lee-Payne has grown far beyond the historic image in her activism.
+Edith Lee-Payne has been an activist for over four decades.
+Her 12th birthday coincided with the 1963 March on Washington led by Reverend Dr. Martin Luther King Jr., and it cemented her place in history.
+A photo taken of her at the March has made its way into history books and museums, but Lee-Payne has grown far beyond this iconic image.
 An activist for quality education, equal housing, public safety, and voting rights, Edith Lee-Payne also advocates as a donor mom for organ and tissue donation in communities where donations are most needed.
 Read our interview with Lee-Payne below.

 In honoring your contributions to advancing education, we also noted your work with equal housing, public safety, voting rights, and organ and tissue donation.
 It’s clear that you have a passion for social change.
 So, what drew you to all these areas of work?

 Well, as it relates to the housing and voting rights … I was inspired by my mother and attending the March [the 1963 March on Washington] with Reverend Dr. Martin Luther King Jr.

 I lived in Detroit and the North where, while there was some discrimination, it wasn’t around me.
 And it paled in comparison to the injustices that people were experiencing in the South … It’s more of something that was in me as I think it is with most people that get involved, it’s something that they want to do as a passion.
 You know, they want to see change … they want to be a part of that.
 And it’s just kind of done without thinking, you just get into it.